Church Pollinator Garden

 Why this is important

 A portion of the proceeds I derive from my private garden design clients are used to help make this a colorful space for everyone to enjoy.
-I’d also like to thank the very generous benefactor who donated a significant amount in 2024 and 2025 to help achieve my dreams for this public space.
+I’d like to thank the very generous benefactor who made significant monetary contributions in 2024 and 2025 to help achieve my dreams for this public space.

 A collection of pollinator favorites, including Phlox and Daisies